andreafinlay/aesthetic-terminal-config/README.md

 Create `~/.hyper_plugins/local/` and clone [hyper-tabs-enhanced](https://github.com/henrikdahl/hyper-tabs-enhanced) into it.

-Replace `index.js` with the index file in the */hyper/plugins/hyper-tabs-enhanced/* folder from this repo.
+Replace `index.js` with the index file in the */src/hyper/plugins/hyper-tabs-enhanced/* folder from this repo.

 ##### Main config

 Hyper will have created `~/.hyper.js` by default.
-Replace it with the one from the *hyper* folder in this repo.
+Replace it with the one from the */src/hyper* folder in this repo.

 Fish will have installed to `~/usr/local/bin/fish` by default, but if you installed it elsewhere, make sure to modify the value of `shell` in your hyper config to point to your Fish install path.